I AM A CORPORATE IDEALIST.

 Companies can help solve the greatest challenges facing the world today.
 Frankly, they'd better -- because they're helping create them.

-I'm not into philanthropy or dressing staff in matching t-shirts to paint a wall.
-That stuff is nice, but I'm about improving the impacts of a company's business, all the way out to the tippy toes of the supply chain.
+Philanthropy and employee volunteerism are great, but I'm more interested in improving the impacts of a company's core business, all the way out to the tippy toes of the supply chain.

 My book about my time with BP, weaving in stories and reflections from others similarly pushing for more responsible and sustainable practices in and with the world's biggest and best-known companies, is The Evolution of a Corporate Idealist: When Girl Meets Oil.
 Here's what The New York Times has to say about it: